-You and your partner must also use a male condom (unless you are vasectomised), from screening through until 18 weeks after your dose.
+You and your partner must also use a barrier method of contraception (unless you or your partner have undergone surgical sterilisation), from at least screening through until at least 90 days after your dose of investigational medicine.

-Please note that a male condom alone is not a highly effective methods of contraception.
+Please note that barrier methods alone are not highly effective methods of contraception.

-Total abstinence from heterosexual intercourse during the entire period of risk associated with the investigational medicine (from screening until at least 18 weeks after your dose) is considered an acceptable form of contraception if this is in line with your preferred and usual lifestyle.
+Total abstinence from heterosexual intercourse during the entire period of risk associated with the investigational medicine (from screening until at least 90 days after your dose) is considered an acceptable form of contraception if this is in line with your preferred and usual lifestyle.

-If a pregnancy occurs, you must report this to the study doctor as soon as possible.
+If a pregnancy occurs during or 90 days after the study, you must report this to the study doctor as soon as possible.
 Your partner will be asked to give consent for their information and their infant's information to be collected for monitoring purposes.

-You must also agree not to donate sperm, from dosing until at least screening through until 18 weeks after your dose of the investigational medicine.
+You must also agree not to donate sperm, from screening until at least 90 days after your dose of the investigational medicine.